Renderers#

 • title: region title

-• sections: list of section data build by get_section_data()
+• sections: list of section renderers for this region

 Parameters: